The Lands

 Ruler: The Grand Majesty of all the Narmans

-Governing Body: The Monarch sitting in the Parliament of Orvilia
+Governing Body: The Parliament of Orvilia

-History: The smallest of the three Sea Cities is the only one to have preserved the oldest institution of Narmantic rule – the Grand Majesty of the Narmans.
+History: The smallest of the three Sea Cities is the only one to have preserved the oldest institution of rule – the Grand Majesty of the Narmans.
 The Monarchy persists in Orvilia because it shares power with its subjects who are citizens in all but name.
 Following the revolt in Delmisar the new Monarch (the eldest child of the one that was executed in Delmisar) removed the capital to the royal summer mansion in Orvilia and set about reforming the institutions of government.
 A Parliament was hastily drawn together from all walks of life and then (amazingly) the Monarch submitted to that body the decision to extinquish or reinstate the Monarchy in a new constitutional form and (as amazingly) the subjects accepted the Monarchy.
 However some years later a revolt occurred with the purpose of overthrowing the Monarch.
 Ironically this revolt was from the disgruntled elements of the nobility.
 The city was riven with fighting from street to street.
 The Monarch took his would-be usurpers by surprise by calling for assistance from Nartellfar and Delmisar.
 With republican help the revolt was quashed and its perpetrators exiled.
 Following this event the Covenant of Lasting Peace & Prosperity between the three Sea Cities was established.
 Also following this the exiles and supporters at home formed the clandestine Aristocratic Alliance (based till recently in Traviata) which for generations vexed Sea Cities governments.
 The emblem of Orvilia is a navigational star set in a crown.

 The Parliament: The Parliament of Orvilia is a body comprising 30 Parliamentarians (15 from the city proper and 15 from the surrounding farmland).
 These Parliamentarians are elected by the subjects every five years.
 Any subject over 20 can vote for or be elected to Parliament.
 Following every election the Monarch selects from among the Parliamentarians one to be the Prime Minister of Orvilia (this role guarantees imminent knighthood).
 Together the Monarch and Prime Minister then select all ministers who can be drawn from both Parliament and the nobility of Orvilia.
 Parliament makes decisions that are then ratified by the Monarch.
 Both the Monarch and Prime Minister are ex-officio members of the Council of Eight which manages the League of Lasting Peace & Prosperity (its membership comprises the two Consuls of Nartellfar, the Chancellor and Deputy Chancellor of Delmisar, the Monarch and Prime Minister of Orvilia, and the Admiral and General of the combined Sea Cities Navy and Army).

 Urban Geography: The smallest of the Sea Cities sits on the most inward shore of the Bay of Nar.
 It has never had a city wall but the Summer Mansion sits on a particularly steep hill (itself a part of the Archer Hills) and to this day the City Guard practice both defending and storming the Royal Hill.
 The Summer Mansion is regularly thrown open to visitors so the public can admire its impressive art gallery.
-Locals regard the city streets and houses of Orvilia as possessing of a charm lacking in the larger Sea Cities and are very house proud.
+Locals regard the city streets and houses of Orvilia as possessing a charm lacking in the larger Sea Cities and are very house proud.

 ROLANIA